-The language has grown and become more feature-rich over the years due mainly to its vast acceptance in the marketplace.
-To understand the evolution of the BASIC language and how it has become the default language of Active Server Pages scripting, we begin our story in 1975 when a young man named Bill Gates, was attending Harvard.
-Attracted by an article about the forthcoming M.I.T.S.
-Altair computer, Paul Allen and Bill Gates developed a version of BASIC that would run on the Altair and was eventually licensed to M.I.T.S. for their Altair computer.
-When version 2.0 was released later that same year, it was available in two versions, a 4K and an 8K.
+The language has grown and become more feature-rich over the years due mainly to it vast acceptance in the marketplace.
+To understand the evolution of the BASIC language and how it has become the default anguage of Active Server Pages scripting, we begin our story in 197: when a young man named Bill Gates, was attending Harvard.
+Attracted by an article about th forthcoming M.I.T.S.
+Altair computer, Paul Allen and Bill Gates developed a version of BASIC that would run on the Altair and was eventually licensed to M.I.T.S. for their Altair computer When version 2.0 was released later that same year, it was available in two versions, a 4K and an 8K.
 Imagine the entire development system implemented in 4096 bytes!
-Today, you would be hard-pressed to find a Microsoft Word template that is that small.
-Basic was the first product ever sold by Microsoft.
-Two years later, after porting their version of BASIC to other platforms (CP/M, for example) the exclusive license with M.I.T.S. for Microsoft Basic ended.
-In 1979, Microsoft released MS-Basic for the 8086, a 16-bit product.
+Today, you would b hard-pressed to find a Microsoft Word template that is that small.
+Basic was the first product eve sold by Microsoft.
+Two years later, after porting their version of BASIC to other platform (CP/M, for example) the exclusive license with M.I.T.S. for Microsoft Basic ended.
+In 1979 Microsoft released M.S.Basic for the 8086, a 16-bit product.

-Bill Gates won the opportunity to provide the operating system for the new IBM personal computer after IBM's courting of Digital Research Inc. to license their CP/M operating system failed.
-Microsoft licensed the SCP-DOS operating system and modified it to run on the IBM-PC.
-The MS-DOS operating system version 1.0, bundled with MS-BASIC was the engine driving the beginning of the personal computer revolution.
+Bill Gates wen the opportunity to provide the operating system for the new IBM persona computer after [BM]'s counting of Digital Research Inc. to license their CP/M operating system failed.
+Microsofi licensed the 3CP-DOS operating system and modified it to run on the IBM-PC The MS-DOS operators system version 1.0, bundled with MS-BASIC was the engine driving the beginning of the personal computer revolution.

-Over the years, Microsoft saw how attractive BASIC was and created a compiler for the language in the form of QuickBasic.
-QuickBasic reigned supreme until version 4.5, when it was replaced with PDS Basic (Professional Development System).

-We had no idea in that spring of 1991 that many of our lives were going to change so dramatically.
-Visual Basic was announced at the Windows World '91 conference on May 20, 1991.
-The Visual Basic environment was to provide graphical application development and an integrated debugger and to create compiled executable windows programs, all using the BASIC language.
-Many Windows developers still remember the first time that they used Visual Basic version 1.0.
-After thrashing their way though learning the ins and outs of the C language and building Windows applications with Microsoft C and the SDK, they couldn't believe the power inherent in this innocuous little visual development package.
+Over the Jeans Microsoft saw how attractive BASIC was and created a compiler for the language in the Drm of QuickBasic.
+QuickBasic reigned supreme until version 4.5, when it wa replaced with 9238 Bas : (Frofessional Development System).
+We had to idea in that spring of 1991 that many of our lives were going to change so dramatically distant Basic was announced at the Windows World '91 conference on May 20 1991.
+The Visual Easis experiment was to provide graphical application development and an integrated debag at the to create compiled executable windows programs, all using the BASIC language.
+Mary Windows developers still remember the first time that they used Visual Basiversion 1.0.
+After that hing their way though learning the instant outs of the C language and building Windows applications with Microsoft C and the SDK, they couldn't believe the powe inherent in the close little visual development package.

 Visual Basic for Windows was followed by Visual Basic for DOS.
-When the DOS version came out, there were (and still are) many programmers with DOS machines in our companies.
-The DOS version of VB addressed the RAD methodology on the DOS platform.
-Even though the product never made it past version 1.0, it was a useful tool for creating graphical applications for the DOS environment.
+When the DOS version came of the transmere (and still are) many programmers with DOS machines in ou companies.
+The DOB metsion of VB addressed the RAD methodology on the DOS platform Even though the product never made it past version 1.0, it was a useful tool for creating graphica applications for the DOS environment.

-By the time Visual Basic version 4.0 was released in 1995, countless numbers of programmers were hooked on the Visual Basic development environment.
-It's easy learning curve, intuitive interface, and bundled components, combined with incredible extensibility and its tightly integrated environment make it the logical choice for millions of developers each day.
+By the time 'A sual Basic version 4.0 was released in 1995, countless numbers of programmers were bocked on the Visual Basic development environment.
+It's easy learning curve, intuiting interface, and bundled components, combined with incredible extensibility and it tightly integrated environment make it the logical choice for millions of developers each day.